18F/gcp-appengine-template/README.md

 GSA IT Security Operations has a log sink that gives them visibility into your systems and lets them generate alerts when unusual activity happens.
-Here is how you set that up:
+Here is how you turn that on:
 1. Send an email to GSA IT Security and ask them for an s3 bucket that they can sync logs into.
 XXX Get real directions here.
 1. Add these environment variables to the circleci repo: